 8. Pour the water from the big bowl in, with the goal of having about a half inch of water above the cabbage, either from the vegetable itself or by adding filtered water as needed.
 Leave 1-2 inches of room between the top of the cabbage and the top of the jar.

-I try to eat fermented foods every day.
-I love to put sauerkraut on a burger, with salad, on eggs in the morning.
+I do my best to eat fermented foods every day.
+I love to put sauerkraut on a burger or salad, on eggs in the morning.
 It’s easy once you get into the swing of it, and make fermented foods a part of your life.
-Other great ferments include kimchi, kefir, sourdough bread, fermented carrots, pickles, fermented coconut milk, natto, kombucha, salsa, beverages like homemade ginger beer and so many other yummy treats.
+Other great ferments include kimchi, kefir, sourdough bread, fermented carrots, pickles, fermented coconut milk/yogurt, natto, kombucha, salsa, beverages like homemade ginger beer and so many other yummy treats.

 To your health,